tq-jappy/dropwizard-example/README.md

 An example of [Dropwizard](https://dropwizard.github.io/dropwizard/)

+- Java SE 8
 - Dropwizard 0.7.0
 - Gradle 2.0

 ## Preconditions

+- Set the JAVA_HOME environment vailable to point the JDK8
-None (Installing Gradle is not required)
+- Installing Gradle is not required

 ## Build